You can grow your blog in two ways:

-While some marketers may feel that quizzes have been overdone, they still work really well.
+While some marketers may feel quizzes have been overdone, they still work well.

-In a study of 100 million articles in 2013-2014, it was found that eight out of the top 10 most popular pieces of content were quizzes.
+A study of 100 million articles in 2013-2014 found that eight out of the top 10 most popular pieces of content were quizzes.

 Not only do people like quizzes, they also love to share them to show their friends who they are, what they care about, and, of course, how cool they are.

-Coding a quiz from scratch would be fairly time consuming, but there are many quiz tools you can use.
+Coding a quiz from scratch would be fairly time-consuming, but you can use many quiz tools.

-For example, you can use Qzzr to design a quiz, which will give you an HTML code to copy and paste in your article—that’s it.
+For example, you can use Riddle to design a quiz, which will give you an HTML code to copy and paste into your article—that’s it.

 Here’s what the backend looks like:

-You have a ton of options: you can create text or image answers for each question.
+You have many options: you can create text or image answers for each question.
 Your quiz can have as many questions as you like.

-To make it even easier for many of you, there are also quiz plugins for WordPress such as SlickQuiz, which is also free.
+To make it even easier for many of you, there are also quiz plugins for WordPress, such as Quiz Maker, which is also free.

-Once your visitor completes the quiz with either tool, they will see their result and have a chance to share it on popular social networks such as Facebook and Twitter.
+Once your visitor completes the quiz with either tool, they will see their result and have a chance to share it on popular social networks such as Facebook and X (Twitter).

-I recommend putting quizzes in the middle or near the end of the post, and using them to test your readers’ knowledge.
+We recommend putting quizzes in the middle or near the end of the post and using them to test your readers’ knowledge.
 It’s a great opportunity to reinforce a key teaching point.

 Secondly, make the question and result useful.
 Don’t ask a basic or irrelevant question.
 Ask something that will force your reader to think about and apply the information in your article.

-For example, let me ask you a question.
-Which one of these would be the most appropriate question if I were to include a quiz right now?
+For example, let us ask you a question.
+Which one of these would be the most appropriate question if we include a quiz right now?

 - Is interactive content good?

-- Which of the following is not a benefit of using interactive content in blog posts? (multiple choice answer)
+- Which of the following is not beneficial for using interactive content in blog posts? (multiple choice answer)

 - Is Iron Man cool?

-Question 1 is too basic—you could answer it just based on the title of this post.
+Question one is too basic—you could answer it just based on the title of this post.

-Question 3 is irrelevant to the overall teaching points.
+Question three is irrelevant to the overall teaching points.

-Question 2, however, forces you to think about what engagement leads to.
+Question two, however, forces you to consider what engagement leads to.
 The sample answers might be: